Say goodbye to your legacy VPNMake the switch to Tailscale

 VPNs also allow simultaneous use of multiple remote assets.
 Your device joins a virtual network, so it can interface with anything else in that network.
 A single VPN connection could grant access to an organization’s file server, printers, and databases, with each device and application able to contact the others.

 • Security.
 It almost goes without saying that any VPN used in a corporate setting needs to be secure.
 Inspect the protocol used by your provider — WireGuard® for example — and research whether it’s been targeted by attacks.
 It’s also a good idea to investigate the provider itself.
 Find out where it’s based, its team size, and how long it’s been trading for.
 A young service that’s already reported some breaches should be a warning sign.
-Additionally, using a VPN provider that maintains open source code, such as Tailscale, can provide further peace of mind that your network is secure by being publicly auditable.
+Additionally, using a VPN alternative that maintains open source code, such as Tailscale, can provide further peace of mind that your network is secure by being publicly auditable.

 • Encryption.
 VPNs use public-key encryption to protect your communications, and different encryption standards are available.
 The strength of encryption is one of the most important factors when determining whether your VPN can adequately protect your data.
 The entire VPN solution should be encrypted, including the data passing through it and the management communications between the VPN client and its servers.

 • Logging policy.
 The VPN provider’s logging policy is similarly important when data-sharing alliances apply.
-VPNs may retain logs about your usage, either due to legal requirements or to aid debugging efforts.
+VPNs may retain logs about your usage, including IP addresses, either due to legal requirements or to aid debugging efforts.
 Any logs that do exist could be accessed by authorities, including those in other countries.
 You should choose a VPN provider based on your sensitivity to data sharing, and the level of support required.

 • Support.
 Good support is essential if remote workers rely on a VPN to carry out their day-to-day tasks.
 You can check social media, blog posts, and review sites like Trustpilot to establish how responsive a provider will be.
 You can also try contacting the company before you commit — a high-end provider should be happy to discuss any technical queries or concerns.